Stripping and Sealing Floors Effectively

 Floor Types: Terrazzo, marble, agglomerate marble, limestone and sadler tile.

-A base sealer like Impact must be used so the film will bond to the floor and
+- A base sealer like Impact must be used so the film will bond to the floor and not flake off.

 - Strip Floors